-A fire risk assessment is a process that identifies potential fire hazards in a building or facility.
+A UK fire risk assessment is a process that identifies potential fire hazards in a building or facility.
 Consequently, this assessment helps to determine the level of risk associated with each hazard and identify every source of ignition.
-Following this, all hazards will be noted and we will provide recommendations for mitigating those risks.
+All hazards will be noted and we will provide recommendations for mitigating those risks.

 As a result of stricter fire safety legislation, every business with more than five employees must have a fire risk assessment conducted on their property.